Government to gazette compulsory testing notices

 Details of persons subject to compulsory testing are as follows:

-(1) Any person who had been present at any of the following specified premises for more than two hours at any time during the period from December 30, 2020, to January 12, 2021 (including but not limited to visitors, residents and workers), have to undergo testing by January 15, 2021.
-If persons subject to compulsory testing have previously undergone testing between January 8 and January 12, 2021, they would be taken to have complied with the requirements set out in the compulsory testing notice.
+Any person who had been present on any specified premises listed in the Annex, for more than two hours at any time during the period from December 17 to December 30, 2020 (including but not limited to visitors, residents and workers), have to undergo testing by January 4, 2021.
+If persons subject to compulsory testing have previously undergone testing between December 28 and December 30, 2020, they would be taken to have complied with the requirements set out in the compulsory testing notices.

 "Based on recent experience, persons subject to compulsory testing would feel more relieved if they receive SMS (mobile phone text message) notifications confirming the negative results of the tests.
 Such SMS notifications can also facilitate law enforcement.
 Therefore, the Government has updated the testing routes applicable to compulsory testing notices, which only include those where SMS notifications confirming negative test results would be issued to persons who underwent testing afterwards.
-Apart from mobile specimen collection stations, persons subject to compulsory testing can choose to attend any of the community testing centres in all districts to receive testing free of charge."
+The Government will set up mobile specimen collection stations near the relevant buildings shortly, and the community testing centres near the relevant buildings will provide free testing to persons subject to compulsory testing."

 Persons subject to compulsory testing may choose to undergo testing via the following routes: